- The Montessori School of Huntsville educates children to prepare them for a life of purpose, integrity, and academic accomplishment.

 Religious affiliation, if any: None

 Teacher/Student Ratio: All of our classrooms have at least one Montessori teacher recognized by the American Montessori Society along with either a co-lead teacher or an assistant teacher.
 With our two to three teacher classroom team structure, we are able to support classroom communities with 12-14 at the toddler level and 20-30 at the early childhood and elementary levels.
-However, we are maintaining smaller classroom communities as part of our COVID-response.

 School mission: The Montessori School of Huntsville educates children to prepare them for a life of purpose, integrity, and academic accomplishment.
 We develop independent learners, critical thinkers, and tomorrow’s leaders.